poojappatel/VerifAI/README.md

-# Text Classification with BERT Flask Application
+# VerifAI: Text Classification with BERT Flask Application

 This Flask application allows you to perform text classification using a pre-trained BERT model.
 It can classify text as either "Fake" or "True" based on the content.